MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 ms.reviewer: anpaul
 ms.topic: article
 author: alkohli
-ms.date: 10/25/2022
+ms.date: 11/07/2022
 ---

 # Use default network access policies on virtual machines on your Azure Stack HCI

-> Applies to: Azure Stack HCI, version 22H2 and version 22H1
+> Applies to: Azure Stack HCI, version 22H2

+This article describes how to enable default network access policies and assign these to virtual machines (VMs) running on your Azure Stack HCI.

 Default network policies can be used to protect virtual machines running on your Azure Stack HCI from external unauthorized attacks.
 These policies block all inbound access to virtual machines on your Azure Stack HCI (except the specified management ports you want enabled) while allowing all outbound access.

-This article describes how to enable these default network policies and assign these to VMs running on your Azure Stack HCI.
+Use these policies to ensure that your workload VMs have access to only required assets, thereby making it difficult for the threats to spread laterally.

 > [!NOTE]
 > In this release, you can enable and assign default network policies through the Windows Admin Center.